 Congestion on I-5 leads to increased traffic and safety concerns on local roads.
 This reduces travel reliability as regional I-5 traffic detours to local arterials on both sides of the river, such as Martin Luther King Jr. Boulevard, Interstate Avenue, Main Street, and other city streets.
 Due to the duration of congestion on I-5, some travelers and freight trucks detour to the longer, alternate I-205 route across the Columbia River.
-Still, the I-5 corridor is the roadway of choice for many travelers in the area due to its convenient location and proximity to jobs, commerce, housing, ports, and other popular destinations. -augment with demographics">augment with demographics
+Still, the I-5 corridor is the roadway of choice for many travelers in the area due to its convenient location and proximity to jobs, commerce, housing, ports, and other popular destinations. <a href="mailto: